sp80808/EchoChain/cline_docs/projectRoadmap.md

 - [ ] Develop user-friendly interfaces for P2P interactions.

 ### 6. User Interface and Experience
-- [ ] Build a comprehensive GUI for user interaction with Echochain services.
+- [x] Build a comprehensive GUI for user interaction with Echochain services.
-- [ ] Focus on intuitive design and seamless user experience.
+- [x] Focus on intuitive design and seamless user experience with recent updates to sample registration and management.
 - [ ] Incorporate feedback mechanisms for continuous improvement.

 ## Completion Criteria